dsagman/picat/readme.md

 The CNF is run through the SAT solver to determine if the there's an assignment of the variables (in the above $x$) that satisfies the combination of the rules $\phi$.
 If so, we have a Sudoku solution.

 Picat manages the conversion of a constraint program and its domain variables into CNF and then runs its internal SAT solver.
-However, if you want to use your own, you can have Picat save the CNF file.
+However, if you want to use your own, you can have Picat save (dump) the CNF file.
 Here's a  link to a bunch of [SAT solvers](https://github.com/urbanophile/awesome-sat-solvers) and more tutorials.

 Here's Picat's options when using `sat`: